Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Simulation Study

-We compare the results for the precision matrix estimators.
-The left half of Table 1 shows the results for the standard precision matrix estimator and the right half shows those for the NER estimator.
-The upper part of Table 1 reports the results for $K=50$, the middle part for $K=150$, and the lower part for $K=250$.
-When $K>N$, while the posterior simulations using the standard estimator are unsuccessful, the NER estimator always provides reasonable posterior estimates.
-Therefore, when $K>N$, only the NER estimator is a viable option.
-In terms of MSE and MAE, the NER estimator outperforms the standard estimator overall.
-Even when the number of moment conditions $K$ is smaller than the sample size $N$, the NER estimator is likely to obtain a more accurate posterior mean estimate than the standard precision estimator.
-It is also worth mentioning that, when $K>N$, the posterior simulation using the NER estimator is almost as precise as the cases with $K<N$.
-A comparison between the results for the \textit{Oracle} cases with different precision estimators and $K=50,150$ reveals that the NER estimator per se is not better than the standard one, but the gain from the numerical stability of the NER estimator outweighs its efficiency loss.
+For most cases, the MSEs for the NER estimator are smaller than those for the standard estimator.
+For instance, when using $S=3$, $K=150$, and\textit{ Random}, the MSE for the standard estimator was 0.0809, while that for the NER estimator was 0.0155.
+Thus, in terms of estimation accuracy, the NER estimator outperforms the standard estimator.
+While the NER estimator does not have a significant advantage over the standard estimator in terms of MSE for relative easy cases, that is, $K$ and/or $S$ are small, even when the number of moment conditions $K$ is smaller than the sample size $N$, the NER estimator is likely to obtain a more accurate posterior mean estimate than the standard precision estimator.
+Notably, when $K>N$, the posterior simulation using the NER estimator is almost as precise as the cases with $K<N$.
+For instance, when using $S=3$ and\textit{ Random}, the standard estimator had MSEs of 0.247, 0.0809, and N/A (all the experiments failed) for $K=50,$ 150, and 250, respectively.
+In contrast, for the same cases, the NER estimator obtained MSEs of 0.0215, 0.0155, and 0.0166 for $K=50$, 150, and 250, respectively.
+A comparison between the results for the \textit{Oracle} cases with different precision estimators and $K=50,150$ reveals that the NER estimator is not better than the standard one if the true value of $\boldsymbol{\theta}$ is known.
+For instance, when using $S=3$ and\textit{ Random}, MSEs for the standard estimator are 0.0104 and 0.0012 for $K=50$ and 150, respectively, while those for the NER estimator are 0.0185 and 0.0121 for $K=50$ and 150, respectively.
+However, as suggested by a comparison between MSEs for cases using updating procedures other than Oracle, in practical situations, the gain from the numerical stability of the NER estimator outweighs its efficiency loss.